ontodev/robot/docs/extract.md

 ## Overview

 The reuse of ontology terms creates links between data, making the ontology and the data more valuable.
 But often you want to reuse just a subset of terms from a target ontology, not the whole thing.
-Here we take the filtered ontology from the previous step and extract a "STAR" module for the term 'adrenal cortex' and its supporting terms:
+Here we extract a "STAR" module for the term 'adrenal cortex' and its supporting terms:

     robot extract --method STAR \
         --input filtered.owl \